-Section 4 provides information relevant if you are completing minor renovation projects.
-These requirements should be scaled accordingly based on the approved project scope in consultation with EDU, local municipalities and your professional team.
+Section 4 outlines relevant information for minor renovation projects.
+These requirements should be scaled accordingly based on the approved project scope in consultation with EDU, local municipalities, and your professional team.

 You are accountable to meet all legislative requirements applicable to the scope of the project, including the CCEYA and the Construction Act, 1990.